-- Finish drilling in the drywall screws around all four sides of the ottoman.
+- Using the power drill, make pilot holes for the 1 2/2-inch wood screws around all four sides of the ottoman.

 Assemble the Box

-- Cut a piece of poly foam and fabric for the top.
+- Cut a piece of poly foam and insert between the fabric and the lid.

 - Fold the edges of the fabric like you’re wrapping a Christmas present.

 - Fold the fabric over the edges of the box to take up the slack for a clean look.

 - Stretch the fabric over the bottom of the boxes and staple.

 - Continue to fold over the excess fabric to keep everything as flat as possible.